Spectral properties of graphs associated to the Basilica group: Dynamics for the spectrum of

 \begin{proposition} For $n\geq4$ the characteristic polynomials $a_n$, $b_n$ and $c_n$ of the graphs $A_n$, $B_n$ and $C_n$ satisfy

 where

-\end{proposition} \begin{proof} Figure~\ref{add} illustrates the fact that $G_n$ can be obtained from one copy of $G_{n-1}$ and two copies of $G_{n-2}$ by identifying the two boundary vertices of $G_{n-1}$ and one boundary vertex from each of copy of $G_{n-2}$ into a single vertex which we denote by $u$.
-We apply Lemma~\ref{lem:charpoly} to $L^{(n)}$ on $G_n$ with vertex $u$ to compute the characteristic polynomial.
+\end{proposition} \begin{proof} Figure~\ref{add} illustrates the fact that $G_n$ can be obtained from one copy of $G_{n-1}$ and two copies of $G_{n-2}$ by identifying the two boundary vertices of $G_{n-1}$ and one boundary vertex from each copy of $G_{n-2}$ into a single vertex which we denote by $u$.
+We apply Lemma~\ref{lem:charpoly} to $L_n$ on $G_n$ with vertex $u$ to compute the characteristic polynomial.
 This involves modifying the Laplacian matrix on various sets of vertices.
 The subgraphs with modified vertices are $A_n$, $B_n$, and $C_n$ as in Figure~\ref{graphsABC} and also $D_n$, $E_n$ as in Figure~\ref{graphsDE}.

-For $n\geq4$ the point $u$ has one neighbor in each copy of $G_{n-2}$ and two neighbors in the copy of $G_{n-1}$ that lie on a simple cycle which was formed by identifying the boundary vertices.
+For $n\geq4$ the point $u$ has one neighbor in each copy of $G_{n-2}$ as well as two neighbors in the copy of $G_{n-1}$ that lie on a simple cycle which was formed by identifying the boundary vertices.
 Accordingly the vertex modifications involved in applying Lemma~\ref{lem:charpoly} are as follows.

 Modifying $A_n$ at $u$ gives the disjoint union of two copies of $B_{n-2}$ and one of $C_{n-1}$.
 To modify on $\{u,v\}$ observe that if $v$ is on one of the two copies of $G_{n-2}$ then the result is one copy of each of $B_{n-2}$, $E_{n-2}$ and $C_{n-1}$, while if $v$ is on the copy of $G_{n-1}$ then we see two copies of $B_{n-2}$ and one of $D_{n-1}$.
 The most interesting modification is that for the cycle.
 Modifying at $u$ turns the two copies of $G_{n-2}$ into two copies of $B_{n-2}$.
 The rest of the cycle runs along the shortest path in $G_{n-1}$ between the boundary points that were identified at $u$.
 Modifying along this causes $G_{n-1}$ to decompose into the disjoint union of one, central, copy of $C_{n-2}$, two copies of $C_{n-4}$ equally spaced on either side and, inductively, $2^{j-1}$ copies of $C_{n-2j}$ for each $j$ such that $2j<n$, equally spaced between those obtained at the previous step.
 There are also loops along this path which now have no vertices and therefore each have characteristic polynomial $1$.
 The characteristic polynomial of this collection of $C_{n-2j}$ graphs is $g_{n-1}$.